{{ summaryHeading }}

 MSV

-Meaning, structure, and visual cue information used in qualitative running-record analysis.
+Meaning, structure, and visual cue notes used by some running-record systems for qualitative analysis.

 WCPM

-Words correct per minute, calculated when elapsed reading time is entered.
+Words correct per minute, calculated from correct words divided by elapsed reading time.